Summwer/lwe-estimator-with-pnjbkz/enumbs-estimation-cpp/README.md

 # Guidance

 ### Library Dependences

-To implement our codes, we should first install the following dependences:
+To implement our EnumBS estimation code in cpp, we should first install the following dependences:

 1. C++14